DLFundamentals/blog/_posts/2026-03-11-few-shot-pretrained-classifiers.md

 Second, the source classes themselves are i.i.d. draws from $\mathcal D$.
 So if the source classes exhibit good population geometry on average, then this property extends to new classes $P_1,\dots,P_k$ drawn from the same $\mathcal D$.
 This is the second generalization step: **from observed source classes to unseen target classes**.

 That is the logic behind transfer: clustering on source training data generalizes to clustering for the underlying source classes, and because classes are i.i.d., extends to unseen classes too.

-### The connection to neural collapse

-The CDNV is closely related to the NC1 property of **neural collapse**: during training, features of same-class samples tend to concentrate around their class means.
-Under the additional NC2 property — that the class means form a maximally separated simplex equiangular tight frame — the minimum pairwise distance between class means is maximized, which pushes CDNV even lower.

-So neural collapse creates exactly the geometry that few-shot transfer wants: tight same-class clusters and well-separated class centers.

 <div class="col-wide">
   <div class="embed-wrap">